-We recall that the only surfaces that are infinitely ruled by lines are planes (see, e.g., Fuchs and Tabachnikov [28, Corollary 16.2]), and that the only surfaces that are infinitely ruled by circles are spheres and planes (see, e.g., Lubbes [42, Theorem 3] and Schicho [48], and see also Skopenkov and Krasauskas [58]

-for recent work on celestials, namely surfaces doubly ruled by circles).
-It should be noted that, in general, for this definition to make sense, it is important to require that the degree E of the ruling curves be much smaller than deg(V).
-Otherwise, every variety V is infinitely ruled by, say, the curves $V \cap h$ , for hyperplanes h, having the same degree as V. A challenging open problem is to characterize all the surfaces that are infinitely ruled by algebraic curves of degree at most E (or by certain special classes thereof).
+We recall that the only surfaces that are infinitely ruled by lines are planes (see, e.g., Fuchs and Tabachnikov [31, Corollary 16.2]), and that the only surfaces that are infinitely ruled by circles are spheres and planes (see, e.g., Lubbes [45, Theorem 3] and Schicho [52]; see also Skopenkov and Krasauskas [62] for recent work on celestials, namely surfaces doubly ruled by circles, and Nilov and Skopenkov [48], proving that a surface that is ruled by a line and a circle through each point is a quadric).
+It should be noted that, in general, for this definition to make sense, it is important to require that the degree E of the ruling curves be much smaller than $\deg(V)$.
+Otherwise, every variety V is infinitely ruled by, say, the curves $V \cap h$, for hyperplanes h, having the same degree as V. A challenging open problem is to characterize all the surfaces that are infinitely ruled by algebraic curves of degree at most E (or by certain special classes thereof).
 However, the following result of Guth and Zahl provides a useful sufficient condition for this property to hold.

-Theorem 1.3 (Guth and Zahl [37]).
-Let V be an irreducible surface, and suppose that it is doubly ruled by curves of degree at most E. Then $\deg(V) \leq 100E^2$ .
+Theorem 1.3 (Guth and Zahl [40]).
+Let V be an irreducible surface, and suppose that it is doubly ruled by curves of degree at most E. Then $\deg(V) \leq 100E^2$.

-In particular, an irreducible surface that is infinitely ruled by curves of degree at most E is doubly ruled by these curves, so its degree is at most $100E^2$ .
-Therefore, if V is irreducible of degree D larger than this bound, V cannot be infinitely ruled by curves of degree at most E. This leaves a gray zone, in which the degree of V is between E and $100E^2$ .
+In particular, an irreducible surface that is infinitely ruled by curves of degree at most E is doubly ruled by these curves, so its degree is at most $100E^2$.
+Therefore, if V is irreducible of degree D larger than this bound, V cannot be infinitely ruled by curves of degree at most E. This leaves a gray zone, in which the degree of V is between E and $100E^2$.
 We would like to conjecture that in fact no irreducible variety with degree in this range is infinitely ruled by degree-E curves.
+Being unable to establish this conjecture, we leave it as a challenging open problem for further research.